Skip to main content

 How to Get a Tree

-Creating Canopy happens each spring.
-Staff and faculty of the University of Pennsylvania and the University of Pennsylvania Hospital System are invited to register for a free tree two weeks before the giveaway event.
+Staff and faculty of the University of Pennsylvania and the University of Pennsylvania Hospital System are invited to register for a free tree two weeks before the annual giveaway event.
 Trees will be available to reserve on a first-come, first-served basis only through our online registration system.
-As part of our support of the City of Philadelphia’s Philly Tree Plan, priority registration will be given to Philadelphia residents.
+As part of our support of the City of Philadelphia’s Philly Tree Plan, priority registration is given to Philadelphia residents.
 Learn what trees are available to select.

 Limit one tree per household.
 Addresses, zip codes, and registration times will be verified.

-Those who successfully register will be responsible for picking their tree up on Penn’s campus the day of the event, and transporting it home.
-Find more details in the Frequently Asked Questions.
+Those who successfully register will be responsible for picking their tree up from Penn’s campus during the event and transporting it home.
+Find more details in the FAQs.

 Picking Up the Tree